jamescalixto/spelling-bee/README.md

 ## Background

-This is a homegrown version of the New York Times' [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) puzzle.
+This is a homegrown version of the New York Times' [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) puzzle, licensed with the MIT License.

 ## Design decisions